 Avocados, a treasury of vitamins, minerals, and natural oils, were once used as an aphrodisiac.
 Although we make no guarantees on that account, the oils do have an ancient history of use in cosmetics.
 Ancient Aztec, Mayan, and Inca women believed that the avocado fed the skin from without as well as within.

 Today avocado pulp is used to make moisturizing complexion masks.
-Avocados are high in beta-carotene, lecithin, fatty acids, potassium and protein, not usually found in fruit.
+Avocados are high in beta-carotene, lecithin, fatty acids, potassium, and protein, not usually found in fruit.
 They are high in vitamins A and D and contain more vitamin E than any other fruit.
 Avocado pulp is rich, nourishing, and moisturizing leaving skin feeling soft and smooth.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.